Cenosphere: Fuel or oil cenospheres

 The definition of cenosphere has changed over the last 30 years.
 Up until the 1990s it was limited to a largely carbonaceous sphere caused by the oxygen-deficient combustion of a liquid fuel droplet that was cooled below 200 C before it was consumed.
 These fuel cenospheres indicated a combustion source using injected droplets of fuel or the open burning of heavy liquid fuels such as asphalt or a thermoplastic material that were bubbling as they burned; the bursting of the bubbles created airborne droplets of fuel.
 This is still a common definition used in environmental microscopy to differentiate between the inefficient combustion of liquid fuels and the high temperature fly ash resulting from the efficient combustion of fuels with inorganic contaminants.
 Fuel cenospheres are always black.

 The refractory cenosphere as defined above is synonymous with microballoons or glass microspheres and excludes the traditional fuel cenospheres definition.
 The use of the term cenosphere in place of microballoons is widespread, and it has become an additional definition.

 Applications

+Cenospheres are now used as fillers in cement to produce low-density concrete.
+A 2016 article reports that some manufacturers have begun filling metals and polymers with cenospheres to make lightweight composite materials with higher strength than other types of foam materials.
+Such composite materials are called syntactic foam.
+Aluminium-based syntactic foams are finding applications in the automotive sector.